Gblack-Hub/loan-app/README.md

 ## Project Setup

-Clone this repository and run the command below to install all dependencies
+1. Clone this repository and run the command below to install all dependencies

 ```
 npm install
 ```

+2. Install MongoDB

 # NOTE